Zuricho/WavEncrypt/README.md

 # WavEncrypt

-Integrate encrypted messages into audio file
+Integrate encrypted messages into audio file.

+This is the course project for CUHK EE ELEG 5421 Audio signal processing

 # Installation